 They explain that sunbeds are more dangerous than natural sunlight as they have a concentrated source of ultraviolet (UV) radiation being directly applied to the skin.
 In addition to melanomas, they also cause premature ageing of the skin.
 If, however, despite the high risks, you continue to use this sort of tanning equipment, the Health and Safety Executive (HSE) recommends that you do not use ultraviolet machines if:

-- You have fair, sensitive skin that burns easily or tans slowly or poorly
+- You have fair, sensitive skin that burns easily or tans slowly

 - You have a history of sunburn, particularly in childhood